Explore our newest colors - free samples available

 You have the under-cabinet range hood, which is installed underneath a cabinet above the cooktop.
 This type is ideal for limited-space kitchens and is relatively easy to install.
 Next is the wall-mount range hood, which is installed on the wall above the cooktop.
 This type is ideal for large kitchens and offers more power and functionality.

 Island range hoods are another type of vented range hood installed over a cooktop on an island.
-These vents hang from the ceiling and provide excellent ventilation but require a more complex installation process.
+They hang from the ceiling and provide excellent ventilation but have complex installation.
 Lastly, downdraft range hoods are built right into the cooktop, pulling smoke and odors down instead of up.

 When you’re ready to install a range hood vent, it’s essential to approach the task with careful consideration of safety guidelines.
 Before you begin, turn off the power to the range hood and any nearby electrical outlets.
 This precautionary measure will protect you from electrical hazards as you work.
 You should also start by first picking the best spot for your range hood.
 Look at your kitchen’s layout, what kind of range hood you’ve got, and where the ducts are if you already have them.
 Where you put the hood makes a big difference in how well it will work.

-In addition to location, make sure to check the building codes in your area, too.
-These regulations are in place to ensure that your installation meets safety and ventilation standards.
+In addition to location, check thebuilding and installation codes in your area, too.
+These regulations ensure your installation meets safety and ventilation standards

 Also, your range hood vent should send the expelled air outside, not into your attic or another room.
 Venting into an attic, upper-floor area, or any enclosed space can lead to moisture and grease build-up.
 This can pool and, over time, damage your home structure.